 Recipes and images reprinted from Summers Under The Tamarind Tree: Recipes and memories from Pakistan.
 Copyright © 2016 by Sumayya Usmani.
 Photographs copyright © 2015 by Joanna Yee.
 Published by Frances Lincoln, an imprint of The Quarto Group.”

 Summers Under The Tamarind Tree is the April 2017 selection for the World Spice Cookbook Club.
-Summers Under The Tamarind Tree is currently available for purchase at our retail store and online.
+Summers Under The Tamarind Tree is currently available for purchase online at www.amazon.com.